 Certainly we all make our own life decisions and my choices might not be the same as the next person, but I have to believe that we get more out of life when we engage with society.

-If I were twenty-something, new to Toronto (or any city) what might I do?
+If I were new to Toronto (or any city), short on friends then what might I do?

 2. Join some kind of club.
 A choir, a debating society, a book club, toastmasters, wine club, cooking club, dancing club etc.